In this post:

 Speak With A Business Defamation Attorney

 If you need a defamation lawyer, consider consulting with Kelly / Warner.
 We’re an AV-rated, well-regarded legal practice that handles all manners of slander and libel lawsuits.
 Our success rate is enviable, and we know the libel/slander niche exceptionally well.
-It’s one of our core competencies.

 Do Foreign Companies Have To Follow FTC COPPA Rules?
 (Yes!)

 Can the U.S. Federal Trade Commission fine foreign websites and apps for not following state-side online marketing regulations?
 It sure can.
-Here’s the bottom Internet marketing line: All commercial products and services available to U.S. citizens are subject to FTC regulations.
+Here’s the Internet marketing legal line: All commercial products and services available to U.S. citizens are subject to FTC regulations.

 BabyBus COPPA Violations: Example of a Foreign Businesses Being Investigated By The FTC